-But with our kids’ high monthly allowance, back-to-back shopping spree, and the temptation of carrying cash around, encouraging them to save money can be challenging.
+But with our kids’ high monthly allowance, back-to-back shopping sprees, and the temptation of carrying cash around, motivating them to save money can be challenging.
 How can you encourage them to develop the habit of saving?
 The financial advisers recommend creating a digital allowance for them.

-According to the allowance tracker app RoosterMoney, most kids aging from 4-14 years old receive an average of $454 allowance as of 2017, in addition to the cash gifts they receive from their birthdays or holidays.
+According to the allowance tracker app RoosterMoney, most kids aging from 4 to 14 years old receive an average of $454 allowance as of 2017, in addition to the cash gifts they receive from their birthdays or holidays.
 Average kids can receive a take-home allowance of around $8.74 per week.